seva100/fabric-simulation/README.md

 ## How to compile and execute

-To compile the program, open it from Microsoft Visual Studio. (code makes use of OpenGL and can be rewritten to work in Linux environment)
+To compile the program, open it from Microsoft Visual Studio. (code makes use of OpenGL and can be rewritten to work in Linux environment). **src/** folder contains Microsoft Visual Studio 2015 project file.

 To execute, double-click file **bin/viewer.exe**.